Lesson 2 - Apple App Store and Google Play Optimization Differences

 Updates and Ratings

 One difference between the Apple App Store and Google Play is that in order to update your app’s keywords on the App Store, you will have to submit a new app update.
-Even if you haven’t changed your app’s code, you will still need to submit an update and go through the review process.
+When submitting an update, an app developer has the option to keep app reviews and the rating for the current version when they release an update or the developer can reset the app's ratings to zero.

-The only downside to this is that your app’s current ratings will reset to zero.
-The existing ratings will still be available in the overall ratings average, but the average rating that displays in search results will be reset.
+If you choose to reset your ratings, the existing ratings will still be available in the overall ratings average, but the average rating that displays in search results will be reset.

-The iTunes title field has a maximum of 255 characters.
-We have found that you will usually rank higher for keywords that are included in your app’s title.
+The iTunes title field has a maximum of 30 characters.
+We have found that an app will usually rank higher for keywords that are included in your app’s title.
+For instance, YouTube will rank higher for the keywords Watch, Listen, and Stream because these words are included in its title.

-However, this does not mean that you should just dump all your keywords into your title.
-If you do this, Apple will reject your app because you are keyword stuffing.
+However, this does not mean that you should just dump all your keywords into your title, that is keyword stuffing and your app can be rejected by Apple if you do this.

 You should create a simple phrase that contains your best keywords, but it should also form a logical phrase or sentence.
-What you decide do is entirely up to you, but we generally recommend against using all 255 available characters.
-This is because you want to strike a balance between ASO and branding.
+You want to strike a balance between ASO and branding.

 A long name looks spammy and a really short name doesn’t provide much keyword optimization.
 Find the happy medium that is right for your app.

-The Kayak example pictured above is a good example of keeping the title short, while still including important keywords.
+The Youtube example pictured above is a good example of keeping the title concise, while still including important keywords.
 If you need to get more ideas, take a look at what successful apps in your category are doing.

 The other place that Apple references when determining your keywords is your keyword field in iTunes.
 This field is 100 characters long and there are certain rules that you should follow when adding keywords to this field.